10 critical dehydration signs & prevention tips

 6. Fatigue

 Another classic sign of dehydration is fatigue.
-Studies have shown those who sleep less tend to be more dehydrated and those who were well hydrated slept longer on average.
+Studies have shown that those who sleep less tend to be more dehydrated, and those who are well-hydrated sleep longer on average.

 What to do: If you feel frequently tired shortly into your workouts or regularly fatigued, it’s likely a good time to evaluate your water intake.
 Call your healthcare provider or local urgent care if you experience extreme fatigue that affects your everyday life.